Health and Safety

 Ensure the safety and health of all workers at construction sites and create comfortable workplace environments

 The Obayashi Basic Principles assert that we value everyone we come in contact with in our business.
 We therefore make the safety of our construction sites, where so many people work, a top priority.
-We also practice health and safety day to day under our Health and Safety Principles.
+We also practice health and safety day to day under our Health and Safety Policies.

 Health and Safety Policies